negativeInteger/gadgetapi/README.md

 # Gadget API Documentation

 ## Overview
 **Gadget API** is a secure and scalable backend system for managing gadgets with role-based access control for users and admins.It features full CRUD operations, JWT authentication using access and refresh tokens via cookies, and unique self-destruct API with TTL-based confirmation logic.
-Built with Node.js, Express, Prisma ORM, PostgreSQL, and Zod for input validation.
+Built with **Node.js**, **Express**, **Prisma ORM**, **PostgreSQL**, and **Zod** for input validation.
 Focuses on clean code, secure practices, and is deployed on Render.

 ## Features
 - **User Authentication**: Secure login and registration with JWT-based authentication.